FadiaTaha/Fadia-Taha/README.md

 •	Asked questions to get a clear data.

-•	Finally, I created a tool to know the relation between three variables (multiple axis)
+•	Finally, I created a tool to know the relation between three variables (multiple axis).
+Below,  in the picture we can see that the office supplies had the hieghst quantitnty of order because it had the lowest price.